tielvh/alm-workshop-extern/README.md

 ## **Congratulations! 🎉**
 You now have a fully functional **CI/CD pipeline**, supporting automated builds, releases, and deployments!

 The next step is to now improve upon this, so that you as a developer can focus solely on producing the code.
-Choose some of the extra tasks to do, in both repositories are different tasks related to their type.
+Choose some of the extra tasks to do.

 ### **Extras**
 Try improving your setup with: